ahmet/awesome-web3/README.md

 - [Arweave](https://www.arweave.org/) - Arweave is protocol that allows you to permanently and sustainably store data for a single upfront fee.
 - [Livepeer](https://livepeer.org/) - Livepeer is Ethereum-based protocol that distributes video transcoding work throughout its decentralized network.
 - [Compound](https://compound.finance/) - Compound is algorithmic, autonomous interest rate protocol built for developers, to unlock universe of open financial applications.
-- [Yield](https://yieldprotocol.com/) - Yield Protocol is permissionless market for collateralized fixed-rate borrowing and lending.
 - [Euler](https://www.euler.finance/) - Euler is non-custodial protocol on Ethereum that allows users to lend and borrow almost any crypto asset.
 - [Unitas](https://unitas.foundation/) - Unitas Protocol enables financial sovereignty by granting people the right to choose their units of account while transacting with each other.
 - [Sablier](https://sablier.finance/) - Sablier is money streaming protocol that aims to be used for streaming payments and achieve near real-time transactions.